---yaml YAML file to create a schema for

---path path to the subconfiguration separated by "." like "Neos.Flow neos.flow:configuration:listtypes neos.flow:configuration:show
+- --type Configuration type to create a schema for - --path path to the subconfiguration separated by "." like "Neos.Flow - --yaml YAML file to create a schema for neos.flow:configuration:show

 List registered configuration types

 Show the active configuration settings

 The command shows the configuration of the current context as it is used by Flow itself.
 You can specify the configuration type and path if you want to show parts of the configuration.